 The Shoreline Development is a net-zero, mixed use project that plans to furnish Electric Vehicle charging stations in the parking facilities and pull San Leandro's dark fiber to enable opportunities for public Wi-Fi.

 Summary of current project proposal

 The development process includes significant input from the Community.
-In 2008 a Shoreline Citizens Advisory Committee (Shoreline CAC) commenced its first meeting and met at the Marina Inn on select Wednesdays at 7 p.m. over course of three years.
+In 2008 a Shoreline Citizens Advisory Committee (Shoreline CAC) commenced its first meeting and met at the Marina Inn on select Wednesdays at 7 P.M. over the course of three years.
 Meetings were open to the public and all community members were invited to attend and provide input.
-The Shoreline CAC fulfilled their mission and was disbanded in the Spring of 2011.
-For more information on the background and history of the Shoreline CAC, including meeting highlights and past presentations, click here.
+The Shoreline CAC fulfilled its mission and was disbanded in the Spring of 2011.
+Read more information on the background and history of the Shoreline CAC including meeting highlights and past presentations.

 Moving into the next stage of development, a Shoreline Advisory Group (SAG) was formed to continue to provide valuable community input on the Shoreline Development as it moves forward.
 The SAG is comprised of 21 CAC members who expressed an interest in continuing.
-Three new members of the community who demonstrated an expertise in design and architecture will be added in November 2012.
-For more information on the SAG, including highlights and presentations, click here.
+Three new members of the community who demonstrated an expertise in design and architecture were added in November 2012.
+Read more information on the SAG, including highlights and presentations.

 The vision for the development is a comprehensive master plan for the Shoreline area that:

 On July 20, 2015, the City Council adopted a resolution certifying the Environmental Impact Report for the Shoreline Development Project along with the required findings and reports (Mitigation Findings, Findings Concerning Alternatives, Statement of Overriding Considerations and a Mitigation Monitoring and Reporting Program).
 The Council also adopted resolutions to amend the General Plan Land Use Designation and rezone a portion of the site.